 A component of gross domestic product (GDP), net exports are the result of U.S. exports minus U.S. imports.

 Gross pay minus deductions and taxes.

-Monetary values, wages, or prices, measured in current prices.
+Monetary values measured in current prices.

 The total market value of all final goods and services produced in an economy in a given year, expressed using the current year's price for goods and services.
 Also known as current-dollar GDP.